sevmeyer/chrumm-keyboard/MATERIALS.md

 - 14x 3M Bumpon SJ5302, hemispherical, 8mm diameter, 2mm height
 -  2x Artificial leather, ~190x130mm, max 1.2mm thickness
 - Glue for artificial leather on printed filament
-- Keycaps (photo: Akko WOB Building Blocks, MDA profile)
+- Keycaps (in photo: Akko WOB Building Blocks, MDA profile)

 (*) Some of the screws are difficult to reach and require a ball-point driver, or a short-armed key.